ifatro/purePursuit/README.md

 calculates the closest point in the path/road in which the distance from the car to the path is larger than the lookAheadRange paramater.
 The inputs of the function:

 1. pathinCar - Path point in car coordinate system

 2. pathinCarNext - Next path point in car coordinate system

-3. lookAheadRange - The  range to which a path point in requested. the lookahead range is a parameter of the car tracking system.
+3. lookAheadRange - The  range to which a path point is requested. the lookahead range is a parameter of the car track system.

 The output of the function:

-1. pathinCarCoord - the requested path that fullfils the lookahead range parameter request.
+1. pathinCarCoord - the requested path point that fullfils the lookahead range parameter request.

-There is an option to add localizations error in the INS according to the config file specification using the flag indicating localization noise addition: applyLocalizationErr  true/false
+There is an option to add localizations error in the INS/GYRO according to the config file specification using the flag indicating localization noise addition:

+applyLocalizationErr  true/false

 ---------------------------------------------------------------------------